Getting Started for Developers - Mac OS

 Each system service will requires its own database.
 The default database that needs to be created are as follow:

-, the database for the file transfer serviceopenteralogs
+- openterafiles, the database for the file transfer service

 The steps to create a database are as follow.
 Those steps should be repeated for each database to create.